 Join Square One and Michigan Technological University as we offer this outstanding Innovative Additive Manufacturing workshop.

 It is suggested that each team be made up of a science teacher and a career/technology or art educator, but the workshop is open to all K-12 teachers.
 Teacher teams will also participate in the development and design of curriculum and brainstorm potential STEM integration of the Athena printer.
-This is not an “entry” level workshop, participants should have working knowledge and abilities with hand tool assembly and be able to follow complex written directions and diagrams independently.
-If your only experience in assembly is IKEA furniture, you need a partner who is more mechanically inclined.
+Participants should have working knowledge and abilities with hand tool assembly and be able to follow written directions and diagrams independently.
+If your only experience in assembly is IKEA furniture, you may need a partner who is more mechanically inclined.

 Participation includes 3D printer, facilitation and lunch each day…Participants are responsible for all travel and lodging costs.